5jt/dyalog-cookbook/manuscript/10_documentation.md

 Header comments

 : A block of comments at the top of a function serves as an abstract, describing argument/s and result and the relationship between them.
-If the function reads external variables, list them.
-If the function has side effects (ie writes files or sets external variables) list them.

 Heading comments